 It takes special skills to be a Change Leader.
 At its core you must be able and willing to change the very culture in order to embrace the changes that are needed.
 Some people will resist because of fear of the unknown.
 Some will resist because they just don’t want to change.
 Everyone however must be brought along to make these changes work and become sustainable.

 Failure however is not an option.
-And a lot of companies failed, or will only go on as a shadow of what they used to be, because they refused to make the changes needed to survive and progress.
+And a lot of companies failed, or will only go on as a shadow of what they used to be, because they are Supply Chain boiled frogs and refused to make the changes needed to survive and progress.

 What Direction Do We Take?

 Supply Chain is now at a cross roads.
 What direction do we take at our moment of truth?
 Our choices fall at two ends of the spectrum for action.

 On the one hand there is the status quo.
 People and companies keep doing what they have always been doing.
 They plug along hoping for the best.
 If another catastrophe of any kind happens they will just try to keep things together and survive it all.

 On the other hand there is what we call “The Supply Chain Renaissance“.
 Similar to what happened in the Middle Ages there is a confluence of many dynamics that are laying the groundwork that will redefine Supply Chain for decades and decades to come.

 All of the enablers and disablers that we have discussed can be employed to either make the advances and realize the possibilities of the future, or they can be employed to keep things operating the ways they have always been.